Tsavorite

 Like Emerald but better

-Tsavorite is Emerald's more attractive friend that for some reason just is not as popular.
-All gemstones are special in their own way, so we don't want to compare apples to pears too much.
-But when it comes to deep green stones, we are just biased towards Tsavorites!
+Think of Tsavorite as Emerald's more attractive friend that for some reason just is not as popular.
 Unlike the more popular Emerald, Tsavorite is not treated to enhance color or clarity.
 It’s also by far more rare and has more sparkle than Emerald.

 Tsavorite 101